zrwusa/bunny-passport/README.md

 ![system architecture diagram](https://raw.githubusercontent.com/zrwusa/assets/master/images/bunny-nest/bunny-farm.webp)

-Bunny Nest is part of this system architecture and is responsible for the API service in this architecture.
+Bunny Passport is part of this system architecture and is responsible for the API service in this architecture.

 It is a microservice framework based on NestJS, used to build RESTful APIs: